Are you looking for ideas to create a functional laundry room? I have several ideas to share with you in this post that

 My solution to hide the messy water connection was a simple curtain.
 It’s short – about 14″ and is the full width of a 6′ wide dropcloth.
 Also, I used the dropcloth hemmed edge as the hemmed edge on this curtain and the selvage edges for the sides.
 That way I only had one seam to sew for the rod pocket!

-I made two of these ‘valances’ so that it would be full-looking.
+I made two of these ‘valances’ so that they would be full-looking.

 The valance hangs on a tension rod made for showers so it isn’t going anywhere!

 Let’s peek into the pantry area of our laundry room and especially this view.

 See the long curtain hanging beside the doggie dish?
 That’s a drop cloth curtain I hung to hide the water heater.

 The hot water heater was a huge eye-sore and this is the easiest way to cover it up but still have access to it if something goes wrong.